jodal/comics/docs/installation.rst

 All of these commands got more options available.
 I.e. ``comics_getreleases`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest release.
-Add the ``--help`` argument to any of the commands to get a full listing.
+Add the ``--help`` argument to any of the commands to get a full listing of the available options.